 Generally speaking, most service providers believe that the older the registration date of the company, the more valuable (and rare) the company is.
 For this reason, an aged BVI shelf company is “worth” more than a newly incorporated BVI company.

 This is especially true today when a new company can be registered in a matter of days.
-Literally, anyone can contact a service provider online or by phone to quickly incorporate a fresh BVI company.
+Literally, anyone can contact a service provider online or by phone to quickly incorporate a fresh company in the British Virgin Islands.
 And, it doesn’t take weeks or months anymore.

-One of the only legitimate benefits of buying a BVI shelf company with a bank account is that there is no waiting for your company to be registered.
+One of the only legitimate benefits of buying a shelf company in BVI with a bank account is that there is no waiting for a BVI company registration.
 Instead, you can buy a company, maybe even with nominee directors and a bank account, and be ready to start conducting business right away.
-This approach to buying a ready-made BVI shelf company is attractive to those who want a quick turnaround or have a specific deadline.
+This approach to buying a BVI ready-made shelf company is attractive to those who want a quick turnaround or have a specific deadline.

 In some situations, using a newly incorporated company with zero history is problematic.
 For example, sometimes new companies aren’t eligible for certain types of financing, can’t bid on certain deals, or participate in certain government projects.
 So buying an “aged” company allows you to meet the specific requirements of such opportunities.

-This is the most commonly cited reason why people want to buy a BVI shelf company with a bank account.
+This is the most commonly cited reason why people want to buy a shelf company with a bank account in the British Virgin Islands.
 But, as we’ll discuss in the next section, the bank relationships don’t automatically carry over to the new owners of the business.
 So you may have just paid a hefty premium for no reason at all.

-When it comes to buying a BVI shelf company with a bank account, people are usually after speed and convenience.
+When it comes to buying BVI shelf companies with bank accounts, people are usually after speed and convenience.
 But in most cases, buying an existing company doesn’t offer either of these benefits.